 Anemone 'Honorine Jobert'

-Some sources say Anemone 'Honorine Jobert' is hardy in USDA Hardiness Zones 4 - 8, however that can often depend on the weather.
+Some sources say Anemone 'Honorine Jobert' is hardy in USDA Hardiness Zones 4 through 8, however that can often depend on the weather.
 If winter is cold and windy with little snow cover, the plants may not survive.
 The same holds true if summers are excessively hot and dry.
-Plenty of water in summer and a winter mulch can help to keep your plants alive, but it may only be reliably hardy in Zones 5 - 7.
+Plenty of water in summer and a winter mulch can help to keep your plants alive, but it may only be reliably hardy in Zones 5 through 7.

 You can grow Anemone 'Honorine Jobert' in either full sun or partial shade, however, white flowers tend to get washed out in bright light.
 For the best appearance, choose a spot in partial shade where the flowers will really stand out.